 The outcome of the information processing, or the action or inaction the parent ends up taking, might for the child be nurturing and protective, or neglectful, harmful, or maltreating.

 Ignoring the child’s need in this case can lead to an attachment harm.
 Teaching the child their needs are not important and that their pleas for help will elicit no help from their parent can cause the child to learn to dismiss their own feelings and needs.
 The cognitive response is: Why try if it will do no good?
 When parents respond inconsistently, the child can learn that they should just keep crying and even cry louder until the parent does what the child wants.
 Why stop if their immediate needs will eventually be met?
-This is an affectively informed response, which is learned when satisfying needs is more important than any negative response from a parent?.Transformation of information
+This is an affectively informed response, which is learned when satisfying needs is more important than any negative response from a parent.

 As described above, information taken into our neural systems necessarily requires that we transform the actual thing into neural activities and memories.
 As we convert what we perceive or experience into neural information, we can transform it in at least seven different ways, with increasing amounts of transformation: